 Horotone Harbor, Southern Argania

-There was first a darkness and then an unquestionable fear.
-The kingdom of Argania had fallen with royal blood spilled upon the throne; the altar darkened by their sacrifice.
+There was first a shadow and then an unquestionable fear.
+The kingdom of Argania had fallen with royal blood spilled upon the throne; the altar darkened by their royal sacrifice.
 The once noble and bold province’s descent into chaos would start there as evil prevailed; destroying old masters and setting forth a new rule, a theocracy of prominence’s demise.

 It has been a decade…